 Step 5: Check Migration and Onboarding Realistically

 Switching platforms mid-year is painful.
-Ask every vendor: what does the data migration process look like, how long does it typically take, and what historical data can be imported.
+Ask every vendor what the data migration process looks like, how long it typically takes, and what historical data can be imported.
 A realistic onboarding timeline for a community of 100 units is four to eight weeks.
-Vendors who promise two weeks are usually describing the technical setup, not the full transition including homeowner communications, portal invitations, and payment processing setup.

 Step 6: Understand the Support Model

 Association management is not a nine-to-five operation.
-Emergency maintenance requests come in on weekends.
-Homeowners call after hours.
 Understand whether the platform provides phone support, what the average response time is for tickets, and whether there is dedicated support for board members versus homeowners versus managers.
-Platforms with strong self-service help documentation reduce your dependency on vendor support for routine questions.

 The decision to switch association management platforms is usually made because the current platform is failing in one specific area: the financial reports are wrong, the portal is not being used, or the vendor's support has deteriorated.
 The mistake is switching without a structured transition plan.

-• Do not switch during budget season or fiscal year-end.
-The best time to transition is at the start of a new fiscal year when financial records are clean and homeowners are expecting a change anyway.
+- Do not switch during budget season or fiscal year-end.
+The best time to transition is at the start of a new fiscal year when financial records are clean.

-• Communicate the transition to homeowners before it happens.
-An unexplained change to the payment portal generates a high volume of confused calls and emails.
-A simple email explaining the new system and the login process prevents most of it.
+- Communicate the transition to homeowners before it happens.
+An unexplained change to the payment portal generates a high volume of confused calls.

-• Run both systems in parallel for at least two to four weeks if possible.
-This allows you to catch discrepancies before they become accounting problems.
+- Run both systems in parallel for at least two to four weeks if possible, to catch discrepancies before they become accounting problems.

-• Verify payment processing before the first dues cycle.
+- Verify payment processing before the first dues cycle.
 ACH setup and bank verification can take longer than expected.
-Missing a dues cycle during a platform switch creates delinquency issues that take months to resolve.

 Frequently Asked Questions

-How is community association software different from property management software?
+How is community association software different from tools built for rental properties?

-Community association software focuses on HOA and condo operations, including assessments, reserve funds, and rule enforcement.
-Property management software is designed for rental properties, tenants, and lease management.
+Community association software focuses on HOA and condo operations: assessments, reserve funds, and rule enforcement.
+Tools built for rental owners and managers focus on tenants, leases, and rent collection instead.